Topology of leaves for minimal laminations by hyperbolic surfaces: Toolbox for constructing finite coverings

-If $X_k$ is not connected perform the operation decribed above with all of its connected components to get the desired covering map $\hat p:\hat \Sigma\to\Sigma$.

-Note that since tubes have large genus (see once again Remark \ref{rem_tubes_genus}) we can, up to attaching tubes to each boundary component of $\hat S\dans\hat \Sigma$, ensure that the conclusion of Remark \ref{r.room} holds: there is enough topological room inside $\hat X$. \end{proof}
+Note that since tubes have large genus (see Remark \ref{rem_tubes_genus}) we can, up to attaching tubes at large curves inside $\hat X$, ensure that the conclusion of Remark \ref{r.room} holds: there is enough topological room inside $\hat X$. \end{proof}